 Often being both technically and historically minded, I’ve found many pilots seem to share my appreciation for architecture.
 Some prefer historical buildings, with their organic materials and hand-crafted details, while others lean toward the cleaner lines of more contemporary, modern or post-modern buildings.
 Whatever your taste, layovers in cities and towns of nearly any size can offer something architecturally interesting to see.
 As with the museums discussed in

-his series, web searches can help you develop a wish list of must-see buildings, organized by style, purpose or era.
+Part I of this series, web searches can help you develop a wish list of must-see buildings, organized by style, purpose or era.
 Some potential ideas to get you started might include:

 Architectural Tours: Many cities offer formal tours of their architectural sites.
 Such tours come in a variety of forms.
 In New Orleans, Louisiana, tours via horse-drawn carriage are popular (especially through the narrow streets of the French Quarter or the Garden District).
 In Chicago, boat tours along the Chicago River allow that city’s famous architecture to be viewed easier than from street level, opening up wider angle sight lines.
 In Philadelphia (and other cities), similar tours are offered via amphibious vehicles (known as “Ducks”) that both drive the streets and cruise the waterways.
 While in countless cities, big and small, architectural bus or van tours are available at reasonable rates.
 If you want to get some exercise at the same time, walking tours (both guided and self-guided) are popular in many cities around the globe.